Skip to Content

 The views from the Sealy Tarns Track

-• There is no public transport between Queenstown and Mount Cook – only organized tours so I recommend renting a car in Queenstown (I use Discover Cars for the best deals).
+• There is no public transport between Queenstown and Mount Cook – only organized tours, so I recommend renting a car in Queenstown (I use Discover Cars for the best deals).

 • During the winter months (May to September) you will need to carry snow chains for the Crown Range and Lindis Pass.

-• Take lots of snacks – besides the towns of Wanaka, Omarama, and Twizel there aren’t a lot of restaurants, cafes, and stores on this route.
+• Take lots of snacks – besides the towns of Wanaka, Omarama, and Twizel there aren’t a lot of restaurants, cafés, and stores on this route.

 • The same goes for gas, make sure you’re fuelled up as there are limited gas stations on the route.
-You will find gas stations in Queenstown, Wanaka, Omarama, Twizel, and a small gas station in Mount Cook itself (although it is usually more expensive.)
+You will find gas stations in Queenstown, Wanaka, Omarama, Twizel, and a small gas station in Mount Cook itself (although it is usually more expensive).

 • Bring a camera – as mentioned, the photography opportunities are epic on the Queenstown to Mount Cook route.